 And while Ontario often considers itself Canada’s funny bone — exports include Catherine O’Hara, Eugene Levy, Martin Short and John Candy among others — the St. John’s native notes, “It’s not held aloft as something you might want to be: funny.
 Whereas here, you know, ‘Not much of a fisherman, but f**king funny.’”

-The 67-year-old then offers, as an example of the island’s unique wit, a true story about a musician who played a gig in St. Anthony and needed to hire someone to take the gate.
+The 67-year-old offers, as an example of the island’s unique wit, a true story about a musician who played a gig in St. Anthony and needed to hire someone to take the gate.
 When he called the phone number provided, his mother answered and shouted, “Ankles, you’re wanted on the phone.”
 Later, when the musician asked how the man got his nickname, he discovered that the man had tried to hang himself from the chimney, but the rope was too long so he only managed to break his ankles.

 “When you tell that story to people, it sounds cruel, but it just kills Newfoundlanders,” Walsh howls.
 “Even his mother called him Ankles.
 So I think that Newfoundland’s sense of humour, like many people in the world, is dark.”